stevenmichaelthomas/crypto101/README.md

 * Monero
 * IOTA

-## Transferring fiat money into Cryptocurrency
+## Transferring between fiat money and Cryptocurrency
 This was surprisingly the hardest part about getting into Crypto.
 Several exchanges provide an option to wire transfer, but I was hesitant to wire transfer to banks in random countries that I didn't know a lot about.

+### Depositing
+Some options for funding with fiat money are:

+* coinbase.com
+* gemini.com
+* quadrigacx.com
+* cex.io

-The best option for me ended up being Coinbase.
-In the US it's easy to transfer funds from a bank account, and in Canada you can hook up any major credit card.
-The only drag is that with a credit card there's a $250 per week deposit limit, so you'll need to build up a balance over a little while.
+The best option for me ended up being Coinbase since I could hook up any major credit card and start purchasing coins in a matter of minutes.
+The benifit wass that verification was quick and easy, but the drawback is that there's a $250/week deposit limit.
+The other options require a longer process of verification, but allow you to fund higher amounts at a time.

-Once you've deposited to Coinbase, you can send your coins anywhere you want.
+Once you've deposited funds and exchanged them to one of the main coins, you can send them anywhere you want.

+### Withdrawing
 To withdrawal to fiat money, find an exchange that will transfer to your currency.
 Most will do EUR and USD, Kraken was the best one I found for CAD.

 ## Example flows